Code of Conduct

 The Honor Council

 The College of Law Honor Council administers the Honor Code.
-The Honor Council consists of 9 members: four student members, four faculty members, and the Associate Dean for Academic Affairs.
-The four faculty members, one of whom serves as the chair, are appointed by the Dean.
-The Student Bar Association chooses the four student members based on student applications and in accordance with procedures adopted by the Student Bar Association.
+The Council consists of nine (9) members, including the Associate Dean of Academic Affairs, who will serve as chair of the Council, four (4) COL faculty members who will be appointed by the Dean of the College of Law, and four (4) students who will be selected and appointed by the officers of the COL Student Bar Association based on student applications and in accordance with procedures adopted by the COL Student Bar Association.

 Honor Code: The Process

 Reporting a suspected Honor Code violation: